Mealman1551/greentux/README.md

 - **Desktop notifications** are captured via Qt's `setNotificationPresenter` and forwarded to the tray icon's `showMessage`

 ## Building and Installing

-> Build on **Ubuntu 24.04**.
-This ensures the widest compatibility with other distros due to the glibc version.

 **1. Install dependencies**